Kevin Eakin: Team Alabama

 Eakin signed with Team Alabama of the All American Football League for the 2008 season, but the league was postponed indefinitely.

 Tennessee Valley / Alabama Vipers

-He is now signed with the Tennessee Valley Vipers of the af2 for the 2009 season as starting quarterback.
-Eakin was the Vipers starter for the final 15 games of the season last year, including the four playoff wins.
+In 2008 Eakin joined the Tennessee Valley Vipers of the af2.
+He was the starter for the final 15 games of the season, including the four playoff wins.
+He led them to the Championship Game.
+He re-signed with the Vipers for the 2009 season.